-I am a faculty at the Department of Computer Science at American University in DC and the director of Computational Material Perception Laboratory.
+I am a faculty at the Department of Computer Science at American University in DC and the head of the Computational Material Perception Laboratory.
 My research focuses on human and machine perception and how to apply principles of human perception to improve machine perception.
 Specifically, I study perception and reasoning of physical properties of objects in complex and dynamic scenes.
 I use a combination of human psychophysics, crowd-sourcing, computer graphics, computer vision and VR techniques.
 Read more of on my bio and project page.

 - 08/18 Wenyan's paper "'How does motion affect material perception of deformable objects?" is accepted to present in the 2018 conference on computational cognitive neuroscience (CCN) in Philadelphia.